Demons wrestlers finish third at Bishop Carroll

-The Dodge City High School wrestling team headed into Christmas break with a third place finish at the Bishop Carroll Invitational on Dec.
-21.
+The Dodge City High School wrestling team headed into Christmas break with a third-place finish Saturday at the Bishop Carroll Invitational.

 Edwards was matched up against Demon wrestler Luke Barker, who was wrestling unattached, in the 145 championship round.